Review: Volkswagen ID.Buzz EV is tripping on the future

 We’ll just have to hope you can wait.

-VW paid for travel and lodging for Motor Authority to wow the Danish and Swedish locals and bring you this firsthand report.
+VW paid for travel and lodging for Motor Authority to wow the Danish and Swedish locals and bring you this test drive review.